remnawave/panel/docs/panel-security/caddy-with-minimal-setup.md

 :::danger

-This setup exposes `/api/sub/*` endpoints to the public internet.
+This setup exposes the `/api/sub/*` endpoints to the public internet.

-We recommend to use [full security setup with MFA](#full) for production environments with issuing API-keys and using [@remnawave/subscription-page](/subscription-templating/installation) for public subscription page.
+We recommend using [full security setup with MFA](#full) for production environments where you will be issuing API-keys and using [@remnawave/subscription-page](/subscription-templating/installation) for public subscription page.

 :::

-Run command below to download the Caddyfile.
+Run the command below to download the Caddyfile.

 ```bash
 curl -o Caddyfile https://raw.githubusercontent.com/remnawave/caddy-with-auth/refs/heads/main/examples/minimal-security-setup-with-mfa-with-api-without-auth/Caddyfile